harshchi19/Faculty-Management-System/README.md

-Here's a basic README.md file for your FacultyFlo project:

----

-# FacultyFlo - Faculty Management System
+## FacultyFlo - Faculty Management System

-FacultyFlo is a Django-based Faculty Management System designed to streamline the academic experience for educators and institutions.
-From managing schedules to facilitating communication, FacultyFlo simplifies various administrative tasks to enhance efficiency and collaboration within educational environments.
+The FacultyFlo web application aims to simplify administrative and communication processes within educational institutions.
+It provides a user-friendly interface for faculty members to log in, submit leave applications, access essential tools and applications, and interact with an AI-powered chatbot for assistance.

+**Table of Contents**
+-Features
+-Installation
+-Usage
+-Support
+-Contributing
+-License

 ## Features